Relationship Not Working? Change Your Dance Moves

 He hasn’t done anything different.
 But she has – and it feels so satisfying.

 She’s just changed her dance moves.

-When your relationship isn’t working, identify the default dance moves
+When a relationship isn’t working, identify the default dance moves

 There’s a dance in every relationship.
-Whether with your partner, mother, brother, daughter, in-law or friend, there’s Their Move and then Your Move.
+Whether with your partner, parent, child or colleague, there’s Their Move and then Your Move.